fbgallet/roam-extension-speech-to-roam/README.md

 - model by default is currently `gpt-3.5-turbo-1106`
 - you can try other chat completion model, or your own fine-tuned models

-## Simple text AI completion

-You can also use AI assistant feature without vocal just, using the dedicated command in command palette (see above).

-- Focus your cursor in a block, it will be used as prompt, the AI response will be inserted as child block.
-- Select some blocks, they will be used as context.
-By default, the prompt will be "Follow the instructions provided in the context".
-But you can simultaneously focus a block to define your prompt and select some blocks with Roam native multi-select feature.

 ⚠️ _OpenAI GPT API is a paid but cheap service_

 - gpt-3.5